Norwich City F.C.: Supporters

+Song

 The fans' song, On the Ball, City, is the oldest football song in the world still in use today; the song is older than the club itself, having probably been penned for Norwich Teachers or Caley's FC in the 1890s and adapted for Norwich City.
 Although the first use of the tune and song is disputed, it had been adopted by 1902 and it remains in use today in part if not the whole.
 The chorus is: